AbdulWasay2568/Discord-Bot/README.md

 ⚠️ **Important:** This bot stores all messages and attachments in a local database.

 - Messages are stored indefinitely until manually deleted
-- Attachment URLs are Discord CDN links (may expire)
 - Only admins should run `!backup all` command
-- Users can backup and delete their own data

 ---